mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

   ```

 3. Save your edits and refresh the browser.
-4. Type `library` in the Search box.
+4. Search again for city names in the Search box.
 Notice that you only see results from within the United States.
+For example, `Vancouver` in Canada is no longer listed, but you can find the city in Washington.
 5. Optionally, trying changing the `boundary.country` to another country code, such as `AUS` for Australia.
 There is a [specific format](https://en.wikipedia.org/wiki/ISO_3166-1) you need to use for the country code.
 Change the code back to `USA` when you are done.

 The code you added in this section should look something like this.